English

 Figure 1.
 Left) Disorganized polymer chains resulting in phonon scattering (poor thermal conduction).
 Right) Filled system with improved heat transfer paths (increased thermal conduction)

-To read more, fill out the form below!
+To read more, download the PDF below!